Parametric measures of variability induced by risk measures: Introduction

 The rest of the paper is organized as follows.
 In the remainder of this section, we introduce some notation.
 The definitions of the three classes of variability measures induced by VaR, ES, and the expectiles is presented in Section \ref{sec2}, with some basic properties.
 In Section \ref{sec3}, we summarize many properties of some common variability measures which are arguably desirable in practice.
-A characterization result of these measures established.
-In Section \ref{sec5} we discuss non-parametric estimation of the three classes of variability measures.
+A characterization result of these measures is established.
+The stochastic ordering of the three classes of variability measures based on pointwise comparison is discussed in \ref{sec4b}.
+In Section \ref{sec5}, we discuss non-parametric estimation of the three classes of variability measures.
 We obtain the asymptotic normality and the asymptotic variances explicitly for the empirical estimators.
 It may be undesirable and financial unjustifiable to choose the same probability level for the three classes of variability measures induced by VaR, ES, and the expectiles; see \cite{LW19} for a detailed analysis on plausible equivalent probability levels when ES is to replace VaR.
 A simple analysis of a cross-comparison of an equivalent probability level for the variability measures using different distributions is carried out in Section \ref{sec6}.
 A small empirical analysis using the variability measures on the S\&P $500$ index is conducted in Section \ref{sec7}, where we observe the differences between these variability measures during different economic regimes.
-In Section \ref{sec8} we conclude the paper with some discussions on the suitability of the three classes in different situations.
+Further, we explore the symmetric variability orders between log-returns of Facebook and Berkshire Hathaway in 2020.
+In Section \ref{sec8}, we conclude the paper with some discussions on the suitability of the three classes in different situations.
 Appendix \ref{app:a1} contains a list of classic variability measures, and proofs of all results are put in Appendix \ref{app:B}.